 Assault in the Third Degree: NY Penal Law 120.00

-Assault in the Third Degree comes in two major forms.
-The first, intentional Assault (NY PL 120.00(1)), is fairly simple and straight forward.
-If you intend to cause physical injury and actually cause that physical injury to some other person, then you are guilty of this offense.
+Assault in the Third Degree comes in two major "forms."
+The first, NY Penal Law 120.00(1), is fairly simple and straight forward.
+If you intend to cause physical injury and actually cause that physical injury or "substantial pain" to some other person, then you are guilty of this offense.

 Call the criminal lawyers and former Manhattan prosecutors at (212) 312-7129 or contact us online today.